rudolfgrauberger/sonar-cxx-wiki/Get-test-execution-metrics.md

 details).

-2. Now help the plugin to assign the testcases found in the reports to the tests you configured in the previos step.
+2. Now help the plugin to assign the testcases found in the reports to the tests you configured in the previous step.
 There are two ways to do that:

 a.
 Check that your test sources can be parsed by the plugin (use the